List of Super NES enhancement chips: SA1

-The Super Accelerator 1 (SA1) chip is used in 34 Super NES games, including Super Mario RPG: Legend of the Seven Stars.
+The Super Accelerator 1 (SA1) chip is used in 35 Super NES games, including the well-known Super Mario RPG: Legend of the Seven Stars, published since 1995.

 Similar to the 5A22 CPU in the Super NES hardware, the SA1 contains a processor core based on the 65C816 with several programmable timers.
 The SA1 does not function as a slave CPU for the 5A22; both can interrupt each other independently.

 The SA1 also features a range of enhancements over the standard 65C816: